amnshrestha/UR-Stressed/README.md

 ```

-## To-Do
+## How it works

-Implement client side html and javascript to use mediapipe
+Implemented client side html and javascript to use mediapipe

-For the Flask app:

-    - setup up socket.io correctly

 Client-Side tasks:

-    - Get landmark coordinates
+    - Get landmark coordinates using mediapipe
     - Check for smile
     - Check for eyebrow change
     - Check for hand raise
+    - Once features detected, make a post request to the server
     - Get landmark coordinates of face and send it to the server

 Server-Side tasks:

-    - Use landmark coordinates to find head movement
-    - Set up database
-    - Keep ID for each class
+    - Count the number of gestures at a particular time
+    - Update and send it to users
+    - Keep track of hand raised and hand lowered